robertmuth/Cwerg/quick_start_user.md

 ## Installation

 * Install the repository from github by running:

   `git clone https://github.com/robertmuth/Cwerg`

-  Note: you may need to install the `git` package first
+  Note: You may need to install the `git` package first.

+## Development and Runtime Environment

+You can either build and run the compiler directly on your host system or on the provided docker container.
+* **Host system**: You will have to install the required packages yourself.
+To run the compiler driver and the Python version of the compiler, you need to install the `python3` package version >= 3.10.
+To build the native C++ version of the compiler you need to install the following packages:
+  `make cmake g++ libunwind-dev`.
+* **Docker container**: You need to have the `docker` package installed on your host.
+Then build the docker container that encapsulates a ready configured development environment:

+  `docker build -t cwerg-dev-env docker`

+  Start a shell in the container:

+  `docker run -it --rm -v Cwerg:/Cwerg cwerg-dev-env`

+  Then run the command lines indicated below inside this shell.

+  Note: Your host's Cwerg repository is mapped to path `/Cwerg` in the container.

+## Running

-* The compiler driver will then be available at `Cwerg/cwerg.py`.
+* The compiler driver is available at `Cwerg/cwerg.py`.

   Run this to build hello world:

   `Cwerg/cwerg.py -be py -fe py Cwerg/FE/TestData/hello_world_test.cw hello.exe`

-  Followed by
+  Followed by:

   `./hello.exe`

-  Note: you may need to install the `python3` package first

 * The compilation in the previous step was kind of slow because it uses the interpreted Python version of the front- and backend.
 To use the faster native C++ versions, we must build them first by running:

   `cd Cwerg/ ; make build_compiler`

-  Note: you may need to install the `make cmake g++ libunwind-dev` packages first

 * Now you can run the much faster native compiler like so:

   `Cwerg/cwerg.py Cwerg/FE/TestData/hello_world_test.cw hello.exe`

 ## Next Steps